 – T.S.
 Eliot, Four Quartets (East Coker)7

 A world of multiple individual and collective identities could not be organized through a heroically maintained focus without distortion and even violence.8 The need was therefore to learn “how not to have a point of view“9 and the requisite trial by fire was to go through the dissolution of the hero into the nobody.
-Only the nobody could come upon new ground that would not be heroically stipulated — and therefore be only ‘figure’.10
+Only the nobody could come upon new ground that would not be heroically stipulated — and therefore not be only ‘figure’.10

 Put differently, Peterson’s hero would need to undergo complete immersion in Nietzsche’s nihilism and Beckett’s solipsism11 in order to turn away from misleading pathways like brain materialism12 and the postulation of a “thing in itself”13.
 Both of these typically Gutenbergian attempts at anchoring would uselessly attempt to provide “a rock-solid foundation”14 for the understanding of human experience via a physical (“neural underpinnings”) or conceptual (“the perceived object is thus a low-resolution image of the thing-in-itself”) reduction of an irreducibly ‘gapped’ plurality to a merely stipulated ‘basis’ in singularity.

 - T.S.
 Eliot, Four Quartets (Burnt Norton). ↩